 The Free and Equal conference is the centrepiece of a national conversation and once-in-a-decade event.
 It will take stock of themes emerging from Australian voices and allow us to hear from human rights experts, industry and community leaders on how we can advance human rights into the 21st Century.

 This conference is the centrepiece of our major project for 2019-2020 where we aim to host an Australian conversation on human rights.
 We invite you to take part in this national conversation and have your say on the Australia that you want to live in.
-Purchase your ticket now to take part in the conference and hear from experts on themes emerging from Australian voices.

 It is your last change to take part in the submissions process – which closes on 8th November 2019.
 Provide a written submission and let us know what human rights matter to you and how respect for human rights can improve your life and make our communities stronger.

 KEYNOTE ADDRESS:Dr Michelle Bachelet, United Nations High Commissioner for Human Rights

 In September 2018 Michelle Bachelet assumed her functions as the United Nations High Commissioner for Human Rights.
 Ms Bachelet was twice elected President of Chile and was the first female in that office.
 She also served as Health Minister as well as Latin America’s first female Defence Minister.
 She has worked closely with many international organisations, and in 2011 she was named the first Director of UN Women.

 The national human rights conversation: Prof. Rosalind Croucher AM

 Emeritus Professor Rosalind Croucher AM is the President of the Australian Human Rights Commission

 This ‘Free and Equal’ Conference is one part of a bigger project known as the National Conversation.
 Through the National Conversation, the Australian Human Rights Commission is exploring what makes an effective system of human rights protection for 21st century Australia?